 What to Never Feed a Cockatiel

-While cabbage might be okay as a sometimes food, there are certain foods that you should never give to your bird:
+While cabbage might be okay once in a while, there are certain foods that you should never give to your bird:

 Check with your vet before offering your bird anything new to make sure it’s okay to add to their diet.